wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/share-buttons/includes/6-security.md

 ![](../media/flows-using-connection.jpg)

-The **Flow details** shows other important information such as the owner of the connection and when it was created and modified.
+The **Flow details** show other important information such as the owner of the connection and when it was created and modified.

 ![flow connection details](../media/flow-connection-details.jpg)